 When you use this weapon to deliver a coup de grace, it gains a +4 weapon bonus to damage when calculating the DC of the Fortitude saving throw to see whether the target of the coup de grace dies from the attack.
-The weapon bonus is also added to the actual base damage of the coup de grace attack, and as base damage, is multiplied at 8th, 15th, 22nd, and 29th levels when used by a high-level wielder.
+The weapon bonus is also added to the actual base damage of the coup de grace attack, and as base damage, is multiplied at 6th, 11th, 16th, 21st, 26th and 31st levels when used by a proficient wielder.

-The first attack (hit or miss) made against each target in an encounter is made against the target's flat-footed AC.
+The first attack (hit or miss) made against each target in an encounter is made as though the target is flat-footed.
 This allows the wielder to use abilities requiring that their target be flat-footed (such as sneak attack damage) when determining the attack's outcome.
 Creatures which cannot be flat-footed, such as those with Uncanny Dodge, are not affected by this weapon quality.
 This does not cause the target to be flat-footed against anyone else's attacks, or any of your attacks after the first.

 A defensive weapon grants a +1 weapon bonus to the wielder's AC and Reflex saves at all times while being wielded by a proficient user.
 This bonus does not increase from any magical enhancements the weapon may have, nor may it be stacked with any other weapon bonuses to AC or Reflex.

-When you use a disarm weapon, you get a +2 enhancement bonus to Sleight of Hand skill checks when performing the Disarm combat maneuver.
+When you use a disarm weapon, you get a +2 weapon bonus to Sleight of Hand skill checks when performing the Disarm combat maneuver.
 If your Disarm combat maneuver is successful, add +2 to the damage inflicted by the combat maneuver.

 Each time a Dismounting weapon successfully strikes a mounted enemy, that enemy must immediately make a Ride check with a -4 penalty to stay mounted.

 You can use a double weapon to fight as if fighting with two weapons, but if you do, you incur all the normal attack penalties associated with fighting with two weapons, just as if you were using a one-handed weapon and a light weapon.
 The light weapon end is thus usable with 'Weapon Finesse' and similar feats.
 You can choose to wield one end of a double weapon two-handed, but it cannot be used as a double weapon when wielded in this way-only one end of the weapon can be used in any given round.
 If a double weapon is sundered, the creature inflicting the sunder chooses the end that they are sundering, but only one end of the weapon actually suffers the durability damage of the maneuver.
 To completely break a double weapon, both ends must be Sundered until the weapon's durability is exceeded, effectively doubling the durability of the weapon.

 While on a mount and wielding a weapon with the Double Charge Damage quality, the weapon's base damage dice are doubled, and any damage adders due to high strength, feats, and weapon enhancement bonuses are also doubled.
-If the charge attack critically hits, the critical hit is treated as if the crit multiplier were one higher than normal for the weapon (this is instead of, not in addition to, the doubling of the weapon's base weapon damage).
+If the charge attack critically hits, the critical hit is treated as if the crit multiplier were two higher than normal for the weapon (this is instead of, not in addition to, the doubling of the weapon's base weapon damage).

 An Entangling weapon has the ability to inflict the Entangled status condition when the requirements listed in the weapon's description are met.
 This can be anything from requiring a critical hit to simply inflicting damage past a creature's DR. See the weapon's description for details.

 Applied to thrown and ranged weapons, this quality means that thrown weapons are treated as ammunition for the purposes of drawing them and what happens to them after they are thrown or fired (ammunition cannot be recovered once it is used).